New information about applying for our programs for the academic year 2021-22 will be published in January 2021.

 – At least 3 paintings

-– At least 5 drawings, one of these is a mandatory drawing task on the theme ”Empty everything you have in your bag and draw”, see instructions below.
+– At least 5 drawings, one of these is a mandatory drawing task on the theme ”Draw a stairwell”, see instructions below.

 You choose which material you want to draw in – pencil, ink, charcoal or chalk.
 Painting materials could be for example oil, acrylic, gouache, watercolor, pastel chalk or spray paint.

 It is important that you provide the correct number of work samples and that the mandatory task is included.
 Otherwise, your application is incomplete and will not be processed.
 You may display up to 18 different images including the compulsory and voluntary work samples.
 Allowed file types are jpg and png.
 Each image must not exceed 3 MB (when it is unopened).

 Draw a draw some kind of personal storage !
 The purpose of this exercise is to show how you draw a part of reality by using your vision (not a fantasy picture, do not take a photo, do not draw with the computer).
 Choose some kind of personal storage (maybe in the basement, attic or walk-in-closet) and draw from what you see with pencil and eraser on an A3 paper.

 Graphic Design and Illustration

-– a color palette of up to 4 colors
+– use a color palette of max 4 colors

-Show your idea process in a JPG file in A3 format.
-How did you come up with the logo, fonts and colours?
+Present your thought and sketch process on yet another A3 JPG file.
+How did you come up with the logo, fonts and colors?